vinceimbat/vinceimbat/content/does free will even make sense patterson.md

 - Random chance and free will are mutually exclusively.
 - Therefore, free will does not exist.

-How to empirically test whether the universe is determined or indetermined?
+How to empirically test whether the universe is determined or undetermined?

 Ideal solution

 - Perform multiple tests holding *every single input identically the same*, and see if we ever get a different output.
-- If we ever got a different output – and we *knew* all the inputs were identical – we could conclude that the universe is indetermined.
+- If we ever got a different output – and we *knew* all the inputs were identical – we could conclude that the universe is undetermined.
 - We can’t possibly perform this test, because we can’t control every single variable in the universe.

 Alternative solution